 Come to lie down on your back and hug your knees into your chest for a few minutes, and then relax down.
 Let go and rest for as long as you feel.

 # Be sure to fully warm-up the spine before practicing this asana with either Cat-Cow stretches and/or Spinal flexes.

 # Play some inspiring uplifting mantra music as you practice each side.

-# Drink 1 litre of spring water with two tablespoons of raw apple cider vinegar either before or after the practice to assist flushing out.
+# Drink 1 litre of spring water with two tablespoons of raw apple cider vinegar either before or after the practice to assist flushing out and promote liver stimulation.